 It’s considered a third offense if there are two prior DUI convictions within the past seven years.
 A third offense has the potential of resulting in driver’s license suspension for three years, up to 364 days in jail, and/or a fine of $2,095.50.

-Possible Outcomes When Charged with a DUI
+Possible Outcomes When Charged with a DUI in Spokane

 Every DUI case is different and outcomes vary based upon the specifics of the case.
 The best possible outcome is a dismissal or a not guilty verdict at trial.
 Generally, the next best outcome is a reduction to a civil infraction such as negligent driving in the second degree.
 Other possible pleas and outcomes may include: